juand-r/EMNLP-2019/README.md

 > - investigate whether the conclusion of Peters et al. (2019) "To tune or not to tune", that it is better to use fixed ELMo embeddings in a task-specific network than to fine-tune ELMo embeddings during training, depends on the computational budget.
 For under 2 hours of training time, GloVE is best.
 For budgets up to 1 day, fixing the ELMo embeddings is best.
 For larger budgets, fine-tuning outperforms feature extraction.

 :heavy_minus_sign: [Are We Modeling the Task or the Annotator?
 An Investigation of Annotator Bias in Natural Language Understanding Datasets](https://www.aclweb.org/anthology/D19-1107.pdf)
-> This paper investigates whether models can pick up on annotator artifacts.
-Yes, they can.
+> Do models pick up on annotator artifacts?
+Yes.
 On 3 NLP datasets (MNLI, OpenBookQA and CommonsenseQA):
 > - using annotator identifiers as features improves performance
 > - models often do not generalize well to examples from different annotators (not in training).
-Suggestions: annotator bias should be monitored during dataset creation, and the *"test set annotators should be disjoint from the training set annotators."*
+**Suggestions:** annotator bias should be monitored during dataset creation, and the "test set annotators should be disjoint from the training set annotators."

 ## Analysis